biobakery/maaslin/README.md

 ### 2\. "\*.read.config"

 Required input file.
 A read config file allows one to indicate what data is read from a PCL file without having to change the pcl file or change code.
 This means one can have a pcl file which is a superset of metadata and abundances which includes data you are not interested in for the run.
 This file is a text file with ".read.config" as an extension.
-This file is later described in detail in section “F. Process Flow Overview” subsection “4.
-Create your read.config file”.
+This file is later described in detail in section **F. Process Flow Overview** subsection **4.
+Create your read.config file**.

 ### 3\. "\*.R"